ShimonSarkar/News-Nugget/README.md

 ### Article Summarization

-- Leveraging AI or other summarization techniques to provide concise and accurate summaries of news articles.
+- Leveraging the ChatGPT API to provide concise and accurate summaries of news articles.
+- Ensuring the summaries retain all key parts and provide context for a comprehensive understanding.

 [Visit News Nugget](https://news-nugget-one.vercel.app/)